-Make an even number of chains.
+Start with an even number of chains.

-Repeat the pattern from row 2.
+Repeat the pattern from row 3.

 At the beginning this pattern may seem a little bit difficult, but actually is very easy, just be patient and you’ll see how beautiful it is and I’m sure you will enjoy it.

 The projects I’ve crocheted using the crochet Alpine stitch:

 Here are other textured and beautiful stitches that I think you should try: